The traveling salesman problem for lines, balls and planes: Introduction

-Using an approximation algorithm due to Slavik~\cite{Sla97} for Euclidean group TSP (see below), de Berg~\etal~\cite{BGK+05} obtain constant-factor approximations for disjoint fat convex regions in the plane, not necessarily of comparable size.
-Elbassioni~\etal~\cite{EFMS05} improve the runtime of the approximation algorithm.
-Subsequently, Elbassioni~\etal~\cite{EFS06,EFS09} give constant-factor approximations for (possibly intersecting) fat convex regions of comparable size.
-Mitchell~\cite{Mi07} gave a PTAS for bounded depth fat regions (of arbitrary sizes) in the plane; in particular for disjoint fat regions in the plane.
-Recently, Mitchell~\cite{Mi10} obtained constant-factor approximations for pairwise-disjoint connected neighborhoods of any size or shape (not necessarily convex).
-In another recent development, Chan and Elbassioni~\cite{CE11} gave a quasipolynomial-time approximation scheme for fat, weakly disjoint regions in $\RR^d$, for $d=O(1)$ (which also works in metric spaces with bounded doubling dimension).
+Using an approximation algorithm due to Slavik~\cite{Sla97} for Euclidean group TSP (see below), de Berg~\etal~\cite{BGK+05} obtained constant-factor approximations for disjoint fat convex regions in the plane, not necessarily of comparable size.
+Elbassioni~\etal~\cite{EFMS05} improved the runtime of the approximation algorithm.
+Subsequently, Elbassioni~\etal~\cite{EFS06,EFS09} gave constant-factor approximations for (possibly intersecting) fat convex regions of comparable size.
+Preliminary work by Mitchell gave (i) a PTAS~\cite{Mi07} for bounded depth fat regions of arbitrary sizes in the plane; in particular for disjoint fat regions in the plane, and (ii) constant-factor approximations for pairwise-disjoint connected neighborhoods of any size or shape~\cite{Mi10}.
+Very recently, Chan and Jiang~\cite{CJ16} gave a PTAS for \emph{fat weakly disjoint regions} in metric spaces of constant doubling dimension by combining a QPTAS by Chan and Elbassioni~\cite{CE11} with a PTAS for TSP in doubling metrics by Bartal~\etal~\cite{BGK12}.
+(For example, disjoint unit balls in $\RR^d$, $d\geq 2$, are fat weakly disjoint regions per the definition in \cite{CJ16}, but disjoint balls of arbitrary radii need not be).
+A constant-factor approximation for disks in the Euclidean plane (with arbitrary radii and overlaps) was obtained in~\cite{DT15}.

 Finally, interesting variants are those with unbounded neighborhoods, such as lines or planes.
-TSPN for $n$ lines in the plane can be solved optimally in $O(n^5)$ time~\cite{CJN99,THI99,T01} (see also~\cite{J02}), and a $1.28$-approximation can be computed in $O(n)$ time~\cite{Du12}.
+For TSPN for $n$ lines in the plane, an exact solution can be found in $O(n^5)$ time~\cite{CJN99,DELM03,THI99,Ta01} (see also~\cite{J02}), and a $1.28$-approximation can be computed in $O(n)$ time~\cite{Du12}.
 In contrast, TSPN for lines in $\RR^3$ is NP-hard.
 The status of TSPN for planes in $\RR^3$ appears to be unknown.